How to set up a rate build up

 - Set linked quantity - This option allows you to designate a main product as the source product, to which other dependent products can be linked.
 When you update the quantity of the source product, all linked dependency products quantities will be automatically adjusted.

 - Move product - This option presents a pop up box where products can be moved into a different order.
 This is the order in which the rate build up with be outputted when it is exported.
+You can also use this menu to add a product into a group.

 - Convert to supply & fit or Convert to materials & labour – This allows you to switch an individual product between 'Supply & Fit' or to 'Materials & Labour'.